servicegraph-foss/servicegraph-py/README.md

 **The Design Decision:**

-dipy follows the principle that **the DI container should not crash your application**.
+servicegraph follows the principle that **the DI container should not crash your application**.
 Instead:
 - The service is created successfully (with `None` for primitive parameters without defaults)
 - Warnings are logged to alert you of the configuration issue
 - The error occurs when **you** try to use the improperly configured service